alphagov/govuk-developer-docs/source/manual/post-a-statuspage-message.html.md

 important: true
 ---

+# Post a message on the status page

 When something goes wrong on GOV.UK we follow our [incident management procedure][inc].
 As part of that we update our status page [status.publishing.service.gov.uk][status].